top of page

 EPA 608 Certification & Trade School Diplomas designed to get you into a job in less than 4 weeks.

-OSHA 10 Hour Training: Beginner's Guide + DOL Card Steps
+OSHA 10-Hour Training: 2026 Beginner’s Guide to DOL Cards

 Starting a new job in the skilled trades is exciting, but it also comes with its own set of risks.
 The OSHA 10 hour training program is the starting point for many workers to gain this critical knowledge.
-It’s a foundational safety course from the Occupational Safety and Health Administration (OSHA) designed to teach entry-level workers how to recognize, avoid, and prevent common job site hazards.
+It’s a foundational safety course from the Occupational Safety and Health Administration (OSHA) designed to teach entry level workers how to recognize, avoid, and prevent common job site hazards.
 Understanding these basics isn’t just a good idea, it’s a critical step in building a long and healthy career.

-What Exactly is the OSHA 10 Hour Training Program?
+What is the OSHA Outreach Training Program?

 The program’s main goal is to teach you how to recognize, avoid, control, and prevent common job site hazards.
 It also provides a clear overview of your rights as a worker and your employer’s responsibilities to keep you safe.
-After completing the course, you receive an official OSHA 10 Hour card from the U.S. Department of Labor, proving you have this foundational knowledge.
-The program has been a huge success, training nearly 1 million workers every year.
+While OSHA doesn’t federally mandate this training for all workers, many states, cities, and employers require it before you can set foot on a job site, especially in construction.

 Who is This Training For?